 Kandy in Sri Lanka:

-Kandy is mostly popular for its sacred buddhist sites and Kandy Lake.
-The most popular attraction include the TempleofTooth and the Royal Palace of Kandy.
+Kandy is most popular for its sacred Buddhist sites and Kandy Lake.
+The most popular attraction includes the TempleofTooth and the Royal Palace of Kandy.

 Sigiriya in Sri Lanka: